Dwight H. Green: Governor of Illinois

-Green during his first term as governor.
+Green during his last term as governor.

 In 1940, a backlash against the New Deal and the U.S. Democratic Party had begun to affect Illinois and many other states, especially in the Midwest.
 The Republican Green, with his record as a prosecutor and established opposition to the big-city Chicago political machine, was elected governor of Illinois in the 1940 Illinois gubernatorial election.
 He was inaugurated on January 13, 1941.

 At the end of the same year, Pearl Harbor thrust Governor Green into the job of leading one of the largest U.S. state governments during World War II.
 He won widespread support during the war and was reelected in 1944 to serve a second full term.

 The coming of peace in 1945 created new challenges for America's big cities and state governments.
 In particular, there was a sharp shortage of housing for returning veterans and their families, as little had been built during the war or the Great Depression.

 The Chicago Democratic party slated an intellectual lawyer, Adlai Stevenson, to oppose Green for a third term in office.
 In a surprising upset, Stevenson defeated Green in November 1948, ending Green's political career; the defeat was in part owing to his negligence in preventing the deaths of 111 miners in the Centralia mine disaster.
 Though the disaster was likely accidental, the buildup to the mine explosion was due to the governmental regulators following a "weak, ineffectual, and indifferent policy toward enforcement of state mining laws".